Skip to main content

 Break Tasks Into Small, Concrete Chunks

-Use a timer: '5 minutes on picking up clothes.'
-A visible countdown externalizes time, which often feels abstract for these children.
+Set a timer: "5 minutes on picking up clothes."
+A visible countdown makes time feel real—because for these kids, time is genuinely abstract.

 3